Public image of John McCain: Shift of the Arizona Republican Party against McCain's legacy

 Since McCain's death, the Arizona Republican Party, which he had for decades been considered the standard bearer of, has moved away from McCain.
 The state party organization, which was reshaped by Donald Trump and state party chairwoman Kelli Ward (who had challenged McCain in the Republican primary during his 2016 reelection campaign and was elected state party chairwoman in 2019, unseating a McCain ally), openly attacked the legacy of McCain.
-This shift of the state party against McCain was illustrated in rhetoric that was invoked during the 2022 Republican gubernatorial nominee Kari Lake, who associated herself with Donald Trump and spoke negatively towards John McCain and his politics, Lake had, only years earlier, before her political career, praised McCain as an "icon" and "hero".
+This shift of the state party against McCain was illustrated in 2022 by the rhetoric of Republican gubernatorial nominee Kari Lake, who associated herself with Donald Trump and spoke negatively about McCain and his politics, Lake had, only years earlier, before her political career, praised McCain as an "icon" and "hero".
 However, during her gubernatorial run, Lake derided the late senator and his legacy.
 Days after winning her party's nomination, Lake boasted, "We drove a stake through the heart of the McCain machine."
 At a campaign event days before the general election, Lake remarked, "We don’t have any McCain Republicans in here, do we?
 Get the hell out!...Arizona has delivered some losers, haven’t they?"
 Lake was defeated in the general election by Democratic nominee Katie Hobbs.

-Posthumous Medal of Freedom
+Posthumous Medal of Freedom and evocation during the 2024 elections

-McCain was posthumously awarded the Presidential Medal of Freedom in 2022.
+As president, Biden awarded McCain with a posthumous Presidential Medal of Freedom in 2022.

+With Trump again the Republican presidential nominee in 2024, members of McCain's family again publicly voiced opposition to Trump's candidacy.
+In early September 2024, McCain's son Jimmy publicly endorsed Democratic nominee Kamala Harris in the election, and revealed that he had changed his own official party registration from independent to Democrat.
+McCain's daughter Meghan revealed that she did not intend to vote for either major party ticket.
+Additionally, in August 2024 many McCain previous staffers of McCain's 2008 presidential campaign signed an open letter endorsing Harris.
+In her presidential debate against Trump Harris mentioned McCain's decisive vote against the American Health Care Act of 2017 when highlighting Trump's efforts when president to repeal the Affordable Care Act.
+Harris hailed McCain as "the late great John McCain".

+In the 2024 election for United States senator from Arizona, Democratic nominee Ruben Gallego positively evoked the memory of McCain.
+Gallego ran against Republican nominee Kari Lake, who in her 2022 gubernatorial campaign had denigrated McCain.
+In his remarks at the 2024 Democratic National Convention, Gallego (himself a military veteran) mentioned McCain while lambasting Trump for disrespecting veterans.
+Standing on stage with other Democratic politicians that are veterans, Gallego remarked, "politicians like Donald Trump, they don’t stand with us.
+They called patriots like Senator McCain 'losers'.
+John McCain was an American hero.
+Show some respect!"